MorpheusZero/labrador-labs-go-sdk/README.md

 # labrador-labs-go-sdk
-A simple Go Client SDK for Labrador Labs API
+A simple Go Client SDK for Labrador Labs API written in Golang.